ibm-cloud-docs/openwhisk/openwhisk_reference.md

 Docker actions run a user-supplied binary in a Docker container.
 The binary runs in a Docker image based on [python:2.7.12-alpine](https://hub.docker.com/r/library/python), so the binary must be compatible with this distribution.

 The Docker skeleton is a convenient way to build OpenWhisk compatible Docker images.
-You can install the skeleton with the `ibmcloud wsk sdk install docker` CLI plug-in command.
+You can install the skeleton with the `ibmcloud fn sdk install docker` CLI plug-in command.

 The main binary program must be located in `/action/exec` inside the container.
 The executable receives the input arguments from a single command-line argument string, which can be deserialized as a `JSON` object.
 It must return a result by using `stdout` as a single-line string of serialized `JSON`.